+Some brief daily exposure to the summer sun helps us make vitamin D - but over exposure can be damaging.
 The sun produces visible and invisible light.
 Exposure to the invisible kind, ultraviolet A and ultraviolet B (UVA and UVB), is never safe and is responsible for skin cancers, cataracts, sunburn and premature skin ageing.
-That's why it's important to limit exposure to UV rays all year.
-While UV ray intensity tends to be highest in the summer, experts say there is no 'safe' UV exposure.
-UV radiation can damage the body any time of year, even when it's cloudy.
+While UV ray intensity tends to be highest in the summer, UV radiation can damage the body any time of year, even when it's cloudy.

 The answer?
-For adults and children over six months old, experts recommend sunglasses, covering up with clothes, and a generous and regular application of sunscreen with a UVA and UVB sun protection factor (SPF) of at least 15.
-Babies under 6 months old should be kept out of direct sunlight
+For adults and children over 6 months old, experts recommend sunglasses, covering up with clothes, and a generous and regular application of sunscreen with a UVA and UVB sun protection factor (SPF) of at least 15.
+Babies under 6 months old should be kept out of direct sunlight.